Iced Coffee vs Iced Latte: the Ultimate Chilled Showdown

 Cold brew dominance

-Cold brew continues to lead the iced coffee market due to its smooth, less acidic taste.
-The cold brew market is projected to reach $1.37 billion by 2027
+This continues to lead the iced coffee market due to its smooth, less acidic taste.
+The market is projected to reach $1.37 billion by 2027, fueled by its versatility and growing consumer interest in premium-quality RTD options.

 Nitro iced coffee